 • Review website, current strategy (i.e opt in vs opt out) and what changes will need to be implemented.

-• Updating of associated policies (e.g. a data retention policy)
+• Support with updating of associated policies (e.g. a data retention policy)

-• Review the data capture functionality, databases, systems, and resources that you have so that you can keep all personal data safe and manage communication preferences.
+• Support with reviewing data capture functionality, databases, systems, and resources that you have so that you can keep all personal data safe and manage communication preferences.

-• User Account Functionality – i.e review the users ability to update their own consent / communication preferences on your website.
+• Deliver digital User Account Functionality – i.e review the user's ability to update their own consent / communication preferences on your website.

-If you have any questions regards this regulation, feel free to contact us!
+If you have any questions regarding GDPR and your website data capture, feel free to contact us!

 For more information, please visit or follow the below: